TeseoLou/codoku/README.md

 Each feature is designed to reflect the project's minimalist philosophy while remaining accessible and visually consistent with the rest of the application.

 ### **5.3.1 Accessible Introduction Content**
-This section outlines **Codoku’s** origins, goals, and audience.
-It is presented with simple, readable copy, structured for assistive technologies.
+This section outlines **Codoku’s** philosophy, development goals, and intended audience.
+It introduces the project in a way that is welcoming and inclusive for all users — especially those using assistive technologies.

+Users scroll this section on the About page to learn about **Codokus** purpose and design.
+The layout encourages exploration with clean headings and concise paragraphs.
+No clicks are required to access this content, it is immediately visible upon page load.
+Screen reader users benefit from correctly labeled landmarks and logical reading order, allowing them to navigate using headings and skip links if needed.

 ![About page preview](docs/figures/screenshots/about-text.webp)
 *A walkthrough of the About section featuring readable, accessible text blocks.*